csound-flossmanual/csound-floss/book/02-c-hardware.md

 Remember that you also need to choose a real-time audio module.
 (See above how to do this.)

-Csound connects with a specific sound card seperately for input and output.
+Csound connects with a specific sound card separately for input and output.

 #### Output